 The chefs also buy fresh fish in various ports and visit local markets.

 “We’re very keen to reflect the countries we visit in the food we serve and we buy local delicacies where we can.
 In Madeira it’s Black Espada fish, also called Black Scabbard fish.

 In Portugal it’s pastel de nata, the custard tarts only available there and we have a supplier in Lisbon.
 In Spain it’s pata negra ham, a highly-prized Iberico ham produced from black pigs fed on acorns.

 Wines for every palate

-“When we sail around South America next year we will be buying wines from the countries we will be visiting such as Uruguay, Chile and Argentina.
+“When we sail around South America, we buy wines from the countries we visit, such as Uruguay, Chile and Argentina.